CUBigDataClass/BlueLobster/README.md

 </br>
 <code>
 .
 2_start_server.sh
+. topic_start.sh </br>
 </code>
 </br>
 Now that the a kafka topic named 'twitter-topic' is running (with a replication factor of 3) we can start our twitter producer.
+The file can be found in the directory twitter-kafa
 </br>
 <code>
 java -jar twitter.jar